 The dam was inspected in 2012 and DEM issued an NOV to the owner in 2014 for the unsafe conditions.
-The owner did not request a hearing on the NOV, but has made progress in resolving the unsafe conditions.
+The owner did not request a hearing on the NOV, but has made progress in resolving the unsafe conditions, with final compliance expected in 2018.

-Improper vegetation at Waterman Dam (No. 111) in Glocester
+Improper vegetation on upstream & downstream sides of embankment at Waterman Dam (No. 111) in Glocester/Smithfield